 spec: updateStrategy: changeBudget: maxSurge: -1 maxUnavailable: 1

-maxSurge is unbounded: this means that all the missing Pods are immediately created according to the best practices at any given time.
+maxSurge is unbounded: This means that all the required Pods are created immediately.

 maxUnavailable defaults to

-1: this assures that clusters have at most one unavailable Pod at any given time.
+1: This ensures that the cluster has no more than one unavailable Pod at any given point in time.

 0, the operator cannot bring down an existing Pod nor create a new Pod.

-Due to the safety measures employed by the operator, a particular changeBudget might be insufficient to perform the requested update.
-For example, with
+Due to the safety measures employed by the operator, certain

 If any of the above occurs, the operator generates logs to indicate that upscaling or downscaling are limited by